ONSdigital/rm-case-service/API.md

 An `HTTP 404 Not Found` status code is returned if the case group with the specified ID could not be found.

 ## List Cases for Case Group
-* `GET /cases/casegroupid/{casegroupId}` will return a list of cases for the case group with the given case group id.
+* `GET /cases/casegroupid/{casegroupId}` will return a list of cases for the case group with the given case group ID.

 ### Example JSON Response
 ```json